Richard (footballer, born 2003)

 Richard dos Santos de Almeida (born 28 March 2003), commonly known as just Richard or Richard Almeida, is a Brazilian professional footballer who plays as a left back.
-He currently plays for Čukarički.

 Club career

 Richard began his career with Flamengo and made his professional debut for the club on 26 January 2022 against Volta Redonda.
 He came on as an 81st-minute substitute for Marcos Paulo as Flamengo drew the match 0–0.